satyamakgec/terminalApp/docs/intro/adding-smart-contract.md

 - Other

-After submitting your smart contract, you can see it on the main dashboard page under ‘Web 3 Objects’ (highlighted in yellow below for reference).
+After submitting your smart contract, you can see it on the main dashboard page under ‘Web 3 Objects’ (highlighted below in yellow for reference).

  ![login](assets/images/intro/introb4.png)

-Before we go into further detail about smart contract management, we think it is important to give you a general overview of the general dashboard display and the activity feed for smart contracts and web 3 objects.
+Before going into further detail about smart contract management on the Terminal platform, it is important to give you a general overview of the main dashboard display and the activity feed for your smart contracts and web 3 objects.